-→ Join Microsoft To +61 2 9161 XXXX Au .
-To use Microsoft Teams via a tablet or smartphone users need to download the Microsoft Teams app from the relevant App Store.
-Conference ID: 333 245 Local numbers Reset PIN Learn more about Teams Meeting options On a desktop computer or laptop, Microsoft Teams ca Join with a video cor nferencing device be used in a web browser version, or by downloadin 86201XXXX@t.plcm.vc VTC Conference ID: 132223XXXX Alternate VTC dialing instru C dialing instructions the free desktop app.
-For a better user experience download the desktop app.
+→ Join Microsoft Teams Meeting +61 2 9161 XXXX Australia, Sydney (Toll) To use Microsoft Teams via a tablet or smartphone users need to download the Microsoft Teams app from the relevant App Store. - - Conference ID: 333 245 XXX# Local numbers Reset PIN Learn more about Teams Meeting options On a desktop computer or laptop, Microsoft Teams can Join with a video conferencing device be used in a web browser version, or by downloading 86201XXXX@t.plcm.vc VTC Conference ID: 132223XXXX the free desktop app.
+For a better user experience Alternate VTC dialing instructions download the desktop app.
 See below for details.